-We evaluate SYNDUCE on a broad set of benchmarks.
+We evaluate Synduce on a broad set of benchmarks.
 Our benchmarks are grouped into six categories.
 Table 1 lists all the benchmarks, grouped accordingly.
 Each category, shares the same representation function and polymorphic recursion skeleton, but a different reference implementation is used to specify the synthesis problem.
 The recursion skeletons (and the representation functions) are polymorphic and therefore reusable.
 Only 9 different skeletons and 4 different representation functions were used across our 43 benchmarks.
-More details about the benchmarks appear in Appendix B.1, including the skeletons used in each category.
+More details about the benchmarks, including the simple 9 utilized skeletons, appear in the extended version of this paper [7].